reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 $ docker run --name cassandra-node -d cassandra:latest
 ```

 Next, follow the same steps as before.
-Establish a connection to the cluster with cqlsh, execute the data model into the cqlsh prompt, verify that everything is worked as expected, and finally start the Domain Registry.
+Establish a connection to the cluster with cqlsh, execute the data model into the cqlsh prompt, verify that everything is working as expected, and finally start the Domain Registry.

 ```
 $ docker build -t domain-registry .